If we don’t win, you don’t pay.

 Military UGVs have been equipped with artillery, rockets, canons, and missiles.
 One notable example is the German Goliath tracked mine, a small remote-controlled tank-like vehicle packed with explosives and used for anti-tank and anti-personnel purposes.
 Later, in the 80s, the U.S. Army developed the Mobile Robot Development System (MRDS) for reconnaissance and surveillance missions.
 The 1990s saw further progress in UGV sensor technology as the U.S. military began deploying UGVs for Explosive Ordnance Disposal (EOD) tasks, reducing the risks to human EOD personnel.
 In the 2000s, American UGVs were used in Iraq and Afghanistan for reconnaissance, surveillance, mine-clearing, and improvised explosive device (IED) detection and disposal.

-Drone surveillance, journalism, and racing have also gained popularity among drone enthusiasts, leading to the establishment of drone schools to educate subcontractors and others about drone laws and technology and to help avoid delivery companies from giving someone a drone injury.
+Drone surveillance, journalism, and racing have also gained popularity among drone enthusiasts, leading to the establishment of drone schools to educate subcontractors and others about drone laws and technology and to help prevent delivery companies from giving someone a drone injury.

 The need for regulations to govern their safe operation has emerged with the increasing use of drones.
 Accidents and incidents involving drones hitting aircraft or causing injuries have raised concerns about their responsible use.
 In response, the U.S. Federal Aviation Administration (FAA) has introduced regulations known as the unmanned aircraft rules under Part 107.